beizhedenglong/nqm/README.md

 # NQM

-When you want to install a specific package, but don't remember full name of it.
+When you want to install a specific package, but don't remember full name of it.
 Don't worry, `nqm` come to rescue.

 nqm(nqm = npm + query) is a JavaScript package manager with query command.